cloudqubes/ootc-documentation/source/adminguide/storage.rst

 Resizing Volumes
 ~~~~~~~~~~~~~~~~

-CloudStack provides the ability to resize data disks; CloudStack
+OOTC provides the ability to resize data disks; OOTC
 controls volume size by using disk offerings.
-This provides CloudStack
+This provides OOTC
 administrators with the flexibility to choose how much space they want
 to make available to the end users.
 Volumes within the disk offerings
 with the same storage tag can be resized.
 For example, if you only want